Ichaelus/Github-Classifier/Documentation/Frontend Manual.md

 ### 1. Stream Based Active Learning
 <img src="StreamBasedAL.jpg" height=300 alt="Image Stream Based Active Learing">

-&nbsp;
+Selecting this or one of the other **AL** modis will display three buttons on the left side of the header.
+They are used to control the stream of input repositories.
+If you are done classifying repositories, either press the `pause` button or simply switch mode.

-This mode selects a random sample out of your pool of unlabeled data, if a classifier is uncertain, so you will be asked and you can categorize it to one of the classes.
+**Stream Based Active Learning** means that a random sample out of our pool of unlabeled data is being selected and classified by every classification module in the list.
+If one or more modules are uncertain about their output, you will be asked to classify the sample by your own.
+Otherwise the sample will be skipped.
-After doing this the sample will shift to a labeled pool used for the training of the classifiers.
-For starting press the 'PLAY'-Button and you will be asked until you click on the 'PAUSE'-Button.
-For a single classification use the 'SKIP NEXT'-Button.
+Manual classified samples will then be transfered to the labeled pool of training samples that are used to increase the classifier precision.
+Skipped samples could be transfered to the semi-supervised training pool, though we decided to disable this feature because of its current negative outcome.

+In order to calculate their uncertainty, the classifiers are using the selected uncertainty formula.

 ### 2. Pool Based Active Learning
 <img src="PoolBasedAL.jpg" height=300>
-&nbsp;

-This mode picks a sample with the highest uncertainty for one classifier (blue marked one) out of the pool of unlabed data.
+This variation works similar to Stream Based AI: it picks in turn a single classifier (marked in blue) which determines the sample with the highest uncertainty out of a random partition of the unlabed sample pool.
+Because of its nature of choosing the most uncertain sample, it will always ask for user classification.
-Uncertainty will be computed via one of the selected formulas.
-For starting press the 'PLAY'-Button and you will be asked until you click on the 'PAUSE'-Button.
-For a single classification use the 'SKIP NEXT'-Button.

 ### 3. Test All Classifiers
 <img src="Test.jpg" height=150>
-&nbsp;

 Here you can refresh the statistics as well as a shortcut for retraining and saving all classifiers.
 'Test classifiers' lets all classifiers categorize a pool of testdata given by Informaticup 2017